LAN automation

 The LAN automation process completes and the LAN Automation Status changes to Completed.

-Check the LAN automation logs.
+Check the LAN automation logs to verify the status.

 This section describes how to add a new switch, add an existing switch, or configure a link in a LAN-automated stack.

-Add a New Switch
+Add a new switch

 Procedure